atmosinf/ml_misc/tflite/object_detection/README.md

 #### filtered_cocodataset_test.ipynb
 examine the filtered coco dataset which was created from coco_filter.py. visualize some images <br>

 #### mAP/compare_ground_truth_bbox_to_predicted_bbox.ipynb
+**!Note:!** The predictions and visualization works only on the labels we're interested in - in this case they're person, elephant, zebra and giraffe <br>
-the ground truth bboxes are compared to the predicted bboxes and the precision and recall are calculated per image for a given confidence threshold and iou threshold <br>
+the ground truth bboxes are compared to the predicted bboxes and the mAP is calculated per image for a given confidence threshold and iou threshold <br>
+when calculating map for multiple images, function get_bboxes_classes should be modified such that the first element in the list should have an id unique to each image <br>
+also created a function that visualized the predicted and ground truth bboxes.<br>

 #### my_custom_dataset/coco_2_csv.ipynb
 initial code to convert from the coco format to the csv format as is used by the [tflite model maker](https://www.tensorflow.org/lite/models/modify/model_maker/object_detection).<br>